-PHFL Home Loans and Services Limited (CIN:U67200DL2017PLC322468) ("PHFL" or "the Company") was incorporated on August 22, 2017, as a wholly owned subsidiary of PNB Housing Finance Limited.
+PHFL Home Losns and Services Limited (CIN U672000L2017PLC322468) ("PHFL" or "the Company") was incorporated on August 22, 2017, as a wholly owned subsidiary of PNB Housing Finance Limited.

-The Company is primarily engaged in the business of rendering of professional /consultancy services including sourcing, marketing, promoting, publicizing, advertising, soliciting, distributing any kind of financial instruments or classes of insurance product or syndicated credit products or investment products or wealth products.
-The Company's registered office is at 207 & 209, 2nd floor, Antriksh Bhawan, 22, K.G.Marg, New Delhi -110001.
+The Company is primarily engaged in the business of rendering of professional /consultancy services including sourcing, marketing, promoting, publicating, advertising, soliciting districting any kind of financial instruments or classes of insurance product syndicated credit products , investment products and wealth products.
+The Company's registered office is at 207 & 209 2nd floor, Antriksh Bhawan, 22, K G.Marg.
+New Deth -110001.

-The financial statements are approved and adopted by the Board of Directors of the company in its meeting held on June 15, 2020.
+The financial statements are approved and adapted by the Board of Directors of the Company in its meeting held on April 20, 2021.